-Washington condo reform gaining steam amid shortage of affordable homeownership options
+Washington condo reform gains steam amid shortage of affordable homeownership options

 As the Puget Sound region attempts to build its way out of the housing crisis, it’s fallen woefully short on one critical aspect: affordable homeownership.

 Apartments for rent are springing up all over Seattle and parts of the Eastside, and some outlying communities have added tracts of expensive new single-family homes, often far from jobs.
-But people who just want to be able to buy a small, reasonably priced condo are mostly out of luck — local developers all-but abandoned condo construction in the past decade even as demand soared.
-That pushed prices for the typical condo in Seattle and the Eastside to nearly half a million dollars – up 117 percent in six years.
+But people who just want to be able to buy a small, reasonably priced condo are mostly out of luck — local developers all-but-abandoned condo construction in the past decade even as demand soared.
+That pushed prices for the typical condo in Seattle and the Eastside to nearly half a million dollars — up 117 percent in six years.

-In the last six months, condo prices have cooled a bit and developers have slowly started to build condos again, but prices remain near record levels, while inventory and housing production remain historically low — with the busy spring homeshopping season about to get under way.
+In the last six months, condo prices have cooled a bit and developers have slowly started to build condos again, but prices remain near record levels, while inventory and housing production remain historically low — with the busy spring home-shopping season about to get underway.

 Why aren’t more condos getting built?
 A big part of the reason, any developer will tell you, is Washington state’s unusual condo liability law, which makes it easy for condo owners to sue builders over even minor defects in construction.
 The insurance costs and legal risks are high enough that most developers don’t bother with condos, and the few that do have to tack those added costs onto their new units, making them even more unaffordable.